tjcsl/gitbook/machines/sun-servers/logan.md

-# Ohare
+# Logan

-**Ohare** is a Sun Server located in the Machine Room that currently does nothing.
+**Logan** is a Sun Server located in the Machine Room that currently does nothing.

 ## Technical Specifications